 The other possibility for social adventurers is an overland tour.
-Overland safaris involve travelling long distances in relatively large groups in a heavy duty vehicle.
+Overland safaris involve traveling long distances in relatively large groups in a heavy-duty vehicle.
 Trips tend to take in all the major sights and not linger in any one place for long, and guests often help set up camp and help with food preparation.
 While they are not for everyone, others find them full of camaraderie and company.

-Of course, wildlife has no respect for budgets, and is wonderfully egalitarian.
-A budget safari vehicle has just as much chance of stumbling on explosive predator action or being surrounded by a breeding herd of elephant, rumbling to each other and chewing on trees.
+Of course, wildlife has no respect for budgets and is wonderfully egalitarian.
+A budget safari vehicle has just as much chance of stumbling on explosive predator action or being surrounded by a breeding herd of elephants rumbling to each other and chewing on trees.
 What really counts is your guide’s experience and knowledge.
 It’s worth paying for the best you can afford.